raspberrypilearning/raspberry-pi-connect/en/step_1.md

 ---
 ### Hardware

-+ Raspberry Pi 5, Raspberry Pi 4 or Raspberry Pi 400 computer
++ Raspberry Pi 5, Raspberry Pi 4, or Raspberry Pi 400 computer
 + Monitor
 + Keyboard
 + Mouse
-+ Another computer you wish to connect to your Raspberry Pi from
++ Another computer so you can connect to your Raspberry Pi

 ### Software